Legal Requirements for Marriage in NSW

 Weddings legal requirements in Australia.

-If you intend to marry in NSW – A civil marriage celebrant or clergy must authorize the marriage.
+How to get married in NSW and If you intend to marry in NSW – A civil marriage celebrant or clergy must authorize the marriage.

 A legal wedding ceremony is a union of two people to the exclusion of all others.
 Also, same-sex marriage in Australia is legal since December 2017.

-Marriage in NSW
+Registration of Marriage NSW

-In Only 3 Simple Steps
+Marriages NSW in Only 3 Simple Steps

-• Lodge and sign the NOIM with me. (either in person or by e-signature)
+- Lodge and sign the NOIM with me. (either in person or by e-signature)

-• Present/email me either original birth certificates + photo ID,
+- Present/email me either original birth certificates + photo ID,

 OR passports.
-If applicable – Divorce/death papers/change of name.
+If applicable – Divorce/death papers/change of name. - Enjoy your wedding ceremony.

 This is all YOU have to do.
 I will take care of the legal/paperwork for you as well as the wedding.